Dr B C Roy Institute of Medical Sciences & Research

 As per IIT Kharagpur, in the phase – I, the 400-Bed Super-Speciality hospital will be begin its journey by end of 2019.

 The graduate and postgraduate medical courses are expected to start in the academic year 2021–22.

 As per the institute, 10% of the beds would be free and 65% of the beds would be charged as per the rates in the central and state health insurance schemes.
 Plans are also in place to expand and include a nursing college and a school to train paramedical and technical experts.

 During the COVID-19 lockdown in India, unoccupied hospital building served as the quarantine center for the inter-state travelers returning to West Bengal.

 On 71st foundation day of IIT Kharagpur, Amit Khare, the Secretary, Ministry of Education in Government of India, declared that the medical courses will start from November 2021.

 As of 2022, the hospital has 160 general beds, 90 ICU beds and 10 child crib carriers, out of which 44 ICU beds were donated by Arjun Malhotra.

-As of now, the hospital is non-functional; neither Undergraduate, nor Postgraduate medical courses have commenced here.
+The institute currently offers only MD courses for students.